 July and August have the best weather and the biggest crowds.
 The beginning of August marks Swiss National day with two weeks of festivities.
-The summer is packed with events, especially music festivals.
+Cheap flights to Geneva are not likely to be found during the summer as the city is packed with events, especially music festivals.

 Tourism peaks again during the Christmas and New Year holidays.
 The celebration of l'Escalade in December with its costumed and torch-lit processions brings throngs of visitors to the city.

 The shoulder months of June and September are pleasant times to visit and slightly lower hotel rates and cheaper Geneva flights can be found.

 October, November, April, and May have fewer crowds, and possibly the lowest rates, although some hotels are closed during the low season.

 Geneva is Switzerland's second-largest city, located at the southwestern end of Lake Geneva (Lac Léman in French) where the Rhone river flows out of the lake.
 It is almost completely encircled by France and therefore French-speaking, although English is spoken widely.